williaz/Finance/FRM-handbook.md

 - relative risk
   - benchmark
   - after accounting for the effect of inflation
-  - TEV x P (Tracking eror volatility)
+  - TEV x P (Tracking error volatility)

 - Bad luck VS a Flaw in the risk model